ljishen/nvme-env/docker/qemu-nvme/README.md

 ## About

 This work is based on [OpenChannelSSD/qemu-nvme](https://github.com/OpenChannelSSD/qemu-nvme).
+Check this Open-Channel Solid State Drives [Documentation](http://openchannelssd.readthedocs.io/en/latest/gettingstarted/) for more details.